 - Follow the Doctor’s Treatment.
 If the doctor tells you to wear a brace or take medicine or get a lot of rest, then make sure to do it.
 Their recommendations will be the fastest way for you to get your life back on track.
 Also, if you willingly ignore the doctor’s orders and your injuries worsen, you might not be able to get compensation because you didn’t take care of yourself.

-Getting injured at work because of something that was out of your control isn’t fair, and you shouldn’t have to take responsibility for paying for your injuries and care.
+When you’re injured at work because of something that was out of your control, you shouldn’t have to take responsibility for paying for your injuries and care.

 South Carolina’s labor laws give you the ability to protect your rights and receive compensation if you have been hurt on the job.
 You deserve peace of mind that someone will help you fight for your rights.
 That’s where we come in.

-If you have been injured on the job, find out if you are owed compensation by setting up a free consultation with Solomon Law Group today.
+If you have been injured on the job, find out if you are owed compensation by setting up a free consultation with The Solomon Law Group today.
 You’ll speak with a Columbia workers’ compensation lawyer about your case and how to proceed.
+We’re ready to help.